Princehearts/alx_be_shell/shell_permissions/README.md

 This is an empty script file with hello

-This is a script to execut the user hello
+This is a script to execute the user hello